AlexanderDzhoganov/Skylines-Sapphire/FREQUENTLY_ASKED_QUESTIONS.md

-### 1. My skin is broken on different aspect ratios?
+### 1. My skin is broken on different aspect ratios.
+How do I fix it?

-You haven't set the proper `<anchor>` tags for your UI components.
+If your skin is changing/ breaking on different aspect ratios that means you haven't set the proper `<anchor>` tags for your UI components.
 Make sure that each component is anchored where it should be e.g. the default "Esc" button is on the top-right of the screen and its anchor tag is `<anchor>Top|Right</anchor>`.
 By using proper `<anchor>`s you can make your skin work on any aspect ratio/ resolution.

 ### 2. How to find a UI component within the hierarchy if I know only its name?